Cristina, could you tell us how you joined Sener?

 Inocencio, how did you start at Sener?

-I started my career at INTA.
-I had already been working there for years and I knew well Álvaro Azcárraga [former Head of Space at Sener and eminence in the field].
-It was Álvaro who told me about Sener and who brought me to the company.
+I began my career at INTA, where I worked for years and knew Álvaro Azcárraga [former Head of Space at Sener and an eminence in the field] well.
+It was Álvaro who told me about Sener and brought me to the company.

 The beginnings were somewhat complicated, not so much because of Sener, but because the space industry was just taking off in Spain.
-It was a field with great uncertainties and with the foundations of the aerospace industry still being laid in our country, at all levels.
+It was a field with great uncertainties, with the foundations of the aerospace industry still being laid in our country at all levels.
 This was reflected in the projects we tackled.

 What were some of the biggest challenges you faced in your career?

-The biggest challenge, which was a shared challenge, was to start Sener’s trajectory, first in the space industry and then in the defence industry.
-The second challenge was linked to the size of the projects that Sener was tackling in those years: they were getting bigger and bigger and required a more global, more industrial vision.
+The biggest challenge, which was a shared one, was starting Sener’s trajectory, first in the space industry and then in the defense industry.
+The second challenge was related to the size of the projects Sener was tackling in those years: they were getting bigger and required a more global, industrial vision.

 How do you think being a family business has influenced the company’s growth?

-What advice would you give to someone who is just starting their career in this company?
+What advice would you give to someone just starting their career in this company?

-The company has grown and evolved enormously and in a very positive way since I left.
-I don’t see myself giving advice in this Sener today.
-It would be presumptuous of me to do that.
+The company has grown and evolved enormously and positively since I left.
+I don’t see myself giving advice for Sener today—it would be presumptuous of me to do so.

-Values have been passed on to different generations that have permeated not only to individuals, but also to engineering and projects.
+Values have been passed on to different generations, permeating not only individuals but also engineering and projects.

 Ignacio, what motivated you to join our company and what do you hope to achieve here?

-I liked my experience as an intern at Sener.
+I enjoyed my experience as an intern at Sener.
 I was also motivated by what I heard at home from my mother and grandfather.

 What skills or knowledge would you like to develop during your time with us?